fleola/my-app/components-new-app/README.md

-## Redux - 02
+## Redux - 03

-Create a store that uses CounterReducer as its root reducer, and dispatch an INCREMENT action on the store.
-Verify that the state updates as expected.
+Create a TodosReducer that handles a list of todos (objects with an id, a title and a completed property), allowing for adding, removing and editing actions.